-- o General.
-Except for any liabilities that Ford may specifically agree in writing to retain, we will assume all debts, liabilities, guarantees, contingencies and obligations of the Visteon business, whether asserted or unasserted, fixed or contingent, accrued or unaccrued, known or unknown. - O Product Liability, Warranty and Recall Claims.
+- General.
+Except for any liabilities that Ford may specifically agree in writing to retain, we will assume all debts, liabilities, guarantees, contingencies and obligations of the Visteon business, whether asserted or unasserted, fixed or contingent, accrued or unaccrued, known or unknown. - Product Liability, Warranty and Recall Claims.
 Ford will retain liability for all product liability, warranty or recall claims that involve parts made or sold by the Visteon business for 1996 or earlier model year Ford vehicles.
 Our liability for these types of claims relating to 1997 or later model year Ford vehicles will be governed by Ford's global terms and conditions, with the understanding that we will be treated by Ford as any other third party supplier, and in accordance with Ford's customary treatment of other suppliers.
-We have assumed liability for all product liability, warranty or recall claims relating to parts made by the Visteon business and delivered to third parties at any time.
+We have assumed liability for all product liability, warranty or recall claims relating to parts made by the Visteon business and delivered to third parties at any time. - Environmental Claims.
+We and Ford have agreed on a division of liability for, and responsibility for management and remediation of, existing environmental claims.
+Future environmental claims arising out of the sites that have been transferred to us and our operation of those sites will be our liability.
+Ford will retain liability for environmental claims relating to sites not transferred to us or currently operated by us.